cinqict/techblog/content/post/eric/jenkinsdocker.md

 ```

 ## Summarize
-These Dockerfile and init Groovy scripts gives a simple Jenkins image which you can run en destroy in seconds and is therefore very useful for developing Jenkinsfiles and init Groovy scripts.
+These Dockerfile and init Groovy scripts give a simple Jenkins image which you can run en destroy in seconds and is therefore very useful for developing Jenkinsfiles and init Groovy scripts.

 Eric Cornet <br>